sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 What will happen to my Multiple User Credentials?
 {% endanchor %}

 Teammates is an updated and expanded feature set based on [Multiple User Credentials]({{root_url}}/User_Guide/Settings/credentials.html).
-If you have one or more multiple credentialed users on your account, they will be migrated to Teammates with their original permissions once the Teammates beta has ended and it has been made generally available to all accounts.
+If you have one or more multiple credentialed users on your account, they will be migrated to Teammates with their original permissions.
 However, once migrated, you will have much more granular control over those teammates' permissions.

 The process by which multiple user credentials are converted to teammates is as follows: